How Long Does Cocaine Stay in Your System?

 Great!
 You finally got that amazing job you have been angling for, and they want you to start right away.
 But, there’s just one problem: you recently snorted cocaine, and the job offer is contingent on a clean urine test.
 Perhaps you are a heavy user.
 Or maybe you are an employer or parent who suspects that someone in your company or family is abusing this powerful drug, and you wish to get them tested.
-The question that is almost certainly on your mind is, “How long does cocaine stay in your system?”
-There is not one answer, as you’ll see.
-It depends on a variety of factors.
-Let’s explore them so you have the best possible information to answer that question.
+The question that is almost certainly on your mind is, “How long is cocaine in your system?”
+The answer depends on a variety of factors.

-5 Factors which affect how long cocaine lasts in your system
+5 Factors which affect how long cocaine stays in your system

 Which Tests for Cocaine are more likely to detect usage?

-We’ve developed a few guidelines to help you understand how far back the urine tests and hair tests can pick up drug use.
+We’ve developed a few guidelines to help you understand how far back the urine tests and hair tests can pick up coke.

-Typically, a person who uses cocaine one time will retain cocaine in urine for three to five days.
-So, if you just partake once-in-a-blue-moon, but you just happened to be at a party the same week that you received a job offer, then your urine sample will probably fail.
-While hair samples go back much further, but they don’t generally pick up a single usage, and they never pick up drugs used less than 5 days ago.
+Typically, a person who uses cocaine one time will retain the metabolites of cocaine in his or her urine for three to five days.
+So, if you just partake once-in-a-blue-moon, but you just happened to be at a party the same week that you received a job offer, then you will probably fail the drug test.
+While hair testing is a method that goes back much further, if does not generally pick up a single usage of smoking cocaine, and it never picks up drugs used less than 5 days ago.
 Nevertheless, read on…

 Even if you only got high on a single night, the more lines you did, the longer cocaine in urine will last, and the more likely the cocaine in hair will be detected.
 Two lines last longer than one.
 Three lines of cocaine will remain in your system for a longer period of time than two, and so on.